antiboredom/scrapism/web/content/pages/intro-to-command-line.md

 To see the folder you are currently in, type: `pwd` and hit return. `pwd` stands for "print working directory", or in other words, "show me the directory I am currently working from".

-#### Here are some basic commands for getting around, making, deleting and copying files and folders.
+### Getting around, making, deleting and copying files and folders.

 **`pwd`** stands for "print working directory".
 It prints out where you are: